tinavanschelt/tinavanschelt/content/posts/limerick.md

 The list goes on "Fair play to you", "Grand", "Eejit", "See ya later" could be this afternoon, tomorrow or next week and whenever an Irish person hangs up the phone they do so going "bye-bye-bye-bye-bye".

-My personal favourit is "Yer man" - yer man could be anybody. _Yer man over there was like that's grand!_
+My personal favourite is "Yer man" - yer man could be anybody. _Yer man over there was like that's grand!_

 ##### Deon & Tanya